The National Electricity Law sets out the key responsibilities of the Panel namely:

 In April 2009 the Panel completed a Technical Standards Review which included reviewing:

-- the automatic access standards and minimum access standards;
+• the automatic access standards and minimum access standards;

-- individual technical standards; and
+• individual technical standards; and

-- the interaction between the system, access and plant-specific standards as a whole.
+• the interaction between the system, access and plant-specific standards as a whole.

 The Commission completed the Generator technical performance standards rule change in October 2018, which proposed a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.

 AEMO must conduct a review of some or all of the technical requirements in Schedules 5.2, 5.3 and 5.3a of the National Electricity Rules every five years, under clause 5.2.6A(a) of the NER.
-Given the relevance to the Panel’s work program, the Panel is working closely with AEMO on this program of work.
+Given the relevance to the Panel’s work program, the Panel works closely with AEMO on this program of work.

 Power system security standards